ryancahildebrandt/aozora_reibun/README.md

 This is a pretty barebones language practice service that:

 - Reads in a provided vocabulary list
-- Samples sentences from the Aozora Bunko Corpus containing the targeted vocabulary words
+- Samples sentences from the Aozora Bunko Corpus or tatoeba example sentences containing the targeted vocabulary words
 - Looks up words and kanji in the sentences for readings, definitions, etc.
 - Formats the sentences and lookup information into a simple HTML email
 - Sends the email to your inbox with specified frequency